Dipteryx odorata

 Dipteryx odorata (commonly known as "cumaru", "kumaru", or "Brazilian teak") is a species of flowering tree in the pea family, Fabaceae.
 The tree is native to Northern South America and is semi-deciduous.
-Its seeds are known as tonka beans (sometimes tonkin beans or tonquin beans).
-They are black and wrinkled and have a smooth, brown interior.
+Its seeds are known as tonka beans, but sometimes spelled tonkin beans or tonquin beans (not related to Tonkin).
+The seeds are black and wrinkled and have a smooth, brown interior.
 They have a strong fragrance similar to sweet woodruff due to their high content of coumarin.

 The word tonka is taken from the Galibi (Carib) tongue spoken by natives of French Guiana; it also appears in Tupi, another language of the same region, as the name of the tree.
-The old genus name, Coumarouna, was formed from another Tupi name for tree, kumarú.
+The old genus name, Coumarouna, was formed from another Tupi name for the tree, kumarú.

 Many anticoagulant prescription drugs, such as warfarin, are based on 4-hydroxycoumarin, a chemical derivative of coumarin initially isolated from this bean.
-Coumarin, however, does not have anticoagulant properties.
+Coumarin itself, however, does not have anticoagulant properties.

 Biology of the tree

 The tree grows up to 25–30 m, with a trunk of up to 1 m in diameter.
 The tree bark is smooth and gray, whereas the wood is red.
 The tree has alternate pinnate leaves with three to six leaflets, leathery, glossy and dark green, and pink flowers.
 Each developed fruit contains one seed.
 D. odorata is pollinated by insects.
-The worst pests are the bats because they eat the pulpy flesh of the fruit.
+The worst pests are bats because they eat the pulpy flesh of the fruit.
 A few known fungi may cause problems: Anthostomella abdita, Diatrype ruficarnis, Macrophoma calvuligera and Myiocopron cubense.

 Radio-carbon dating of D. odorata stumps left by a large logging operation near Manaus by Niro Higuchi, Jeffrey Chambers, and Joshua Schimel, showed that it was one of around 100 species which definitely live to over 1,000 years (specifically an age of 1400 years being claimed for this and the unrelated Cariniana macrantha).
 Until their research, it had been assumed unlikely that any Amazonian tree could live to old age due to the conditions of the rain forest.

 Seeds

-The tonka seed contains coumarin, a chemical isolate from this plant, which also gave the name to it.
-The seeds normally contain about 1 to 3% of coumarin, but rarely it can achieve 10%.
+The tonka seed contains coumarin, a chemical isolate named after the plant.
+The seeds normally contain about 1 to 3% of coumarin, but can rarely achieve levels up to 10%.
 Coumarin is responsible for the seed's pleasant odor and is used in the perfume industry.
 Coumarin is bitter to the taste.
 In large infused doses, it may cause hemorrhages, liver damage, or paralysis of the heart.
 It is therefore controlled as a food additive by many governments.
 Like a number of other plants, the tonka bean plant probably produces coumarin as a defense chemical.